DCrawley94/nc-teaching-resources/seminar_plans/de_data/subqueries_and_ctes/plan.md

 After solving ask students to tell me how many rows are being returned from the subquery?

 - multiple -> this is a multi-row subquery

+**point out that this a a multi-row/single column subquery.
+There can be subqueries that returns multiple columns and multiple rows but we won't look at them here**

 ## Brief mention of other types of subqueries